Manu’s Menu

 2. Put a heaped tablespoon of filling in the middle of each disc and rub a little water around the edges with your fingers.

-3. Fold the disc in half and seal it well by crimping the edges closed with a fork.
+3. Fold the disc in half and seal it by crimping the edges with a fork.

 4. Shallow fry the cassatelle in warm vegetable oil until golden brown on both sides.

-5. When ready, put them on a plate covered with paper towels to drain the excess oil.
+5. Transfer them to a plate lined with paper towels to drain the excess oil.

 Share